Xylem solution helps customer reduce energy footprint and advance sustainability

 At the end of 2017, Xylem worked with EWE to compare optimization results from this first phase against the previous data from the manual operation of the Cuxhaven plant, which provided data for the model.
 A critical parameter for measuring success was the specific energy required to eliminate one kilogram of load.
 Most treatment plants do not make this calculation, which can lead to unnecessary plant fluctuations in energy usage.
 The optimized operation of the plant resulted in a drastic reduction in these fluctuations and prevented situational peak energy consumption.

-Since implementing Xylem Treatment System Optimization, the Cuxhaven treatment plant has shown a 30 percent reduction in aeration energy usage, corresponding to 1.1 million kilowatt-hours annually — enough energy to power 64 homes for one year.
+Since implementing Xylem Treatment System Optimization, the Cuxhaven treatment plant has shown a 30 percent reduction in aeration energy usage, corresponding to 1.1 million kilowatt-hours annually — enough energy to power 64 homes for one year (according to US EPA calculations).
 In addition, all plant effluent concentrations continue to maintain regulatory compliance.

 Xylem Treatment System Optimization is just one example of Xylem’s commitment to help water utilities achieve superior performance as they serve their communities.
 Xylem’s digital solutions can help utilities improve cash flow and service affordability, ensure compliance and operating performance, and improve system resilience and sustainability.